AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 There's a good reason why despite the claims of AI having PhD intelligence, the newest AI models are still built by PhD people and not the older AI models themselves.

-Below, I will list what I kept encountering despite me using the latest AI technology.
+Below, I will list what I kept encountering despite me using the latest AI technologies.

 ## Common Issues Encountered With AI-Generated Codes